bbohosyan/Tower-Defence/README.md

 # Tower-Defence
-I develop this game to practice my Java skills
+I started this game to practice my Java skills